 Become a published author

 Nursing Assistants are @ the Heart of Caring and interactions with patients, residents and clients are central to Caring.
 The words you use are powerful and can encourage, reassure, support, or convey respect and concern.

 Many changes are occurring in health care today.
 Projects for NAWeek are designed to help you showcase your skills and achievements and create new and positive ways to deal effectively new demands and opportunities.
-Focus areas include: Person Centered Care.
-WE also want to showcase your ideas about ways to make the care setting safer and more homelike for patients, and worker as well.
+The focus is on “Partnerships in Person Centered Care.”
+We also want to showcase your ideas about ways to make the care setting safer and more homelike for patients, and worker as well.

 Work by yourself, with your team or committee, or with colleagues to create an essay, skit, song – write and submit or create an audiotape or videotape.
 Work by yourself, with your team or committee, or with colleagues to produce an essay, photos, audio tape or video tape.